Craftidore/Obsidian-Genesys/examples/GenesysDiceExample.md

 # Genesys Dice & Symbols for Obsidian

-I love the Gensys Narrative Dice System, but unlike normal dice, which are easily abreviated with `dXX`, there hasn't been a good way of referencing these dice in plaintext.
+I love the Genesys Narrative Dice System, but unlike normal dice, which are easily abreviated with `dXX`, there hasn't been a good way of referencing these dice in plaintext.

 This CSS Snippet changes tags of the form `#Genesys<die or symbol name>` into the image of that die or symbol.
 In addition to adding pretty #GenesysBoost NDS #GenesysAbility symbols #GenesysProficiency into your documents, this simplifies writing about Gensys because tags autocomplete.